Chimpanzee genome project: Draft genome sequence of the common chimpanzee

 Six human chromosomal regions were found that may have been under particularly strong and coordinated selection during the past 250,000 years.
 These regions contain at least one marker allele that seems unique to the human lineage while the entire chromosomal region shows lower than normal genetic variation.
 This pattern suggests that one or a few strongly selected genes in the chromosome region may have been preventing the random accumulation of neutral changes in other nearby genes.
-One such region on chromosome 7 contains the FOXP2 gene (mentioned above) and this region also includes the Cystic fibrosis transmembrane conductance regulator (CFTR) gene, which is important for ion transport in tissues such as the salt-secreting epithelium of sweat glands.
+One such region on chromosome 7 contains the FOXP2 gene and this region also includes the Cystic fibrosis transmembrane conductance regulator (CFTR) gene, which is important for ion transport in tissues such as the salt-secreting epithelium of sweat glands.
 Human mutations in the CFTR gene might be selected for as a way to survive cholera.

 Another such region on chromosome 4 may contain elements regulating the expression of a nearby protocadherin gene that may be important for brain development and function.
 Although changes in expression of genes that are expressed in the brain tend to be less than for other organs (such as liver) on average, gene expression changes in the brain have been more dramatic in the human lineage than in the chimpanzee lineage.
 This is consistent with the dramatic divergence of the unique pattern of human brain development seen in the human lineage compared to the ancestral great ape pattern.
 The protocadherin-beta gene cluster on chromosome 5 also shows evidence of possible positive selection.

 Results from the human and chimpanzee genome analyses should help in understanding some human diseases.
 Humans appear to have lost a functional Caspase 12 gene, which in other primates codes for an enzyme that may protect against Alzheimer's disease.